jumiverse/jumiverse.github.io/about/meet-mia.md

 **Afternoon:**

 The afternoon might start with more sessions or **experimental work** all around upskilling and learning.
-I am eager to get new input on how to work smarter, not harder and I try a lot of new formats and methods to make life easier and to **simplify**.
+I am eager to get new input on how to work smarter, not harder and I try a lot of new formats and methods to make life easier and to [simplify](/category/jumsimplify/).
 Sometimes it is all about being creative and removing things that do not create value or joy.

 **Evening:**

 If we do not connect with friends or family, evenings are **JuMtime**!
-We try to **cook** together, talk the day through and **plan the future**.
+We try to [cook](/category/jumcook/) together, talk the day through and **plan the future**.
 We draft ideas for small projects, such as beautifying our flat or organizing the next **trip**.
 And at the end of the day, often a good **movie** takes us into another reality until we fall asleep and dream about our future adventures.